DCODE-GROUP/laravel-xero-employee/README.md

 php artsian laravel-xero-employee:install
 ```

-This will publish the migrations file
+This will publish the configuration and migrations file

 Run the migrations

 ```bash
 php artsian migrate
 ```

 ## Configuration